ankane/carrot2-ruby/README.md

 ## Installation

+First, [download and run](http://project.carrot2.org/download-dcs.html) the Carrot2 server.

-Add this line to your application’s Gemfile:
+Then add this line to your application’s Gemfile:

 ```ruby
 gem 'carrot2'
 ```

 ## Usage

-Download and run the Carrot2 server.
-[Great instructions here](http://project.carrot2.org/download-dcs.html)

 ```ruby
 documents = [